Below you will find answers to some of the most common questions. If you have a question not answered below, please contact us.

-How do these exotic woods differ from domestic hardwoods?
+How do exotic woods differ from domestic hardwoods?

-Most of them are harder and heavier as Oak.
-This requires special construction techniques, extra heavy duty equipment and more frequent sharpening of the planer/saw blades.
+Most of them are harder and heavier than oak.
+This requires special construction techniques, extra heavy-duty equipment, and more frequent sharpening of the planer/saw blades.
 However, the end result is worth the extra effort.
 The hardness of these species enables them to take a finish much better than softer, domestic hardwoods.
 This allows the true character of these beautiful woods to come to the surface.
 Our designs are very traditional as the focal point of the piece is the beautiful color, graining and unique characteristics of each of the various exotic woods featured.

-In terms of cost all of our exotic woods are much more expensive than premium domestic hardwoods.
-Our best selling exotic wood costs five times as much as Select Oak.
+In terms of cost, all of our exotic woods are much more expensive than premium domestic hardwoods.
+Our best selling exotic wood costs five times as much as hickory.
 Our raw material cost is the largest expense we have.